Bowie knife: Later history

-With the advent of affordably priced, reliable black-powder revolvers in the US (including surplus ex-Civil war handguns), the popularity of the Bowie knife declined sharply after 1865.
+Historically, in the US, the heyday of the large Bowie knife was when cap and ball black powder arms were not exceptionally reliable and the single-shot ones slow to load, hence the need for a large knife such as what we call a Bowie as a weapon and for use as a camp knife.
+When reliable cartridge repeating firearms came along, the size of the blade length and width was reduced because there was less of a need for them as a weapon.
+With the advent of affordably priced, reliable revolvers in the US (including surplus ex-American Civil War handguns), the popularity of the Bowie knife declined sharply after 1865.
 While still quite popular, newer Bowie designs began to incorporate much shorter blades of seven or eight inches, a length more suited to butchering and skinning game animals.
 By the turn of the century, the most mass-produced Bowies were being sold as all-purpose outdoor hunting/camping knives.
 Despite this, the Bowie still retained its ability to serve as a close-in fighting knife.
 The USMC Ka-Bar of World War II fame is based on a Bowie design dating back to the classic Marbles Ideal camping/hunting knife first introduced in 1899.

-Since the 1960s, Bowie knives with sawteeth machined into the back side of the blade appeared inspired by the United States Air Force survival knife which is used by several branches of the US Armed Forces.
-Each knife is manufactured in accordance with US Government specifications.
-It features a 5" 1095 carbon steel clip point sawback blade with a swedge, false top edge and fullers.
+Since the 1960s, Bowie knives with sawteeth machined into the back side of the blade appeared inspired by the United States Air Force survival knife, which is used by several branches of the US Armed Forces.
+Each knife is manufactured following US Government specifications.
+It features a 5" 1095 carbon steel clip point sawback blade with a swedge, false top edge, and fullers.
 The handle is made from natural leather with a stainless steel butt cap.
-The included natural leather sheath comes with a whetstone and leg tie.
-The sawteeth were intended to cut through the plexiglass canopy of a downed aircraft.
-Shortly after similar knives with a metal hollow handle appeared allowing small survival items to be stored inside the handle.
-Bowies are still popular to this day as evidenced by the plethora of factory-made and custom-made bowie-style knives available to sportsmen and collectors.
+The natural leather sheath included comes with a whetstone and leg tie.
+The sawteeth were intended to cut through a downed aircraft's plexiglass canopy.
+Shortly after, similar knives with a metal hollow handle appeared, allowing small survival items to be stored inside the handle.
+Bowies are still popular today, evidenced by the plethora of factory-made and custom-made bowie-style knives available to collectors.